javidjamae/ai-portfolio/README.md

 **Tags:** Chatbot, Botpress (botpress.com), Knowledge Base, Prompt Engineering, GPT-4

 **Description:**
-I built a knowledge base AI chatbot that imports the entire sitemap for RAEK (raekdata.com) and answers questions about the company any all of their content.
+I built a knowledge base AI chatbot that imports the entire sitemap for RAEK (raekdata.com) and answers questions about the company and all of their content.

-The chatbot is built on Botpress and uses the Knowledge Base to store and retrieve context, then sends the context along with the question to GPT-4 to enrich the answer through a highly tailored prompt.
+The chatbot is built on Botpress and uses the Knowledge Base to store and retrieve context, then it sends the context along with the question to GPT-4 to enrich the answer through a highly tailored prompt.

 **Links:**
 - [Standalone Bot](https://mediafiles.botpress.cloud/0c11a186-e2f1-417f-a9d3-0f8d935e8e7a/webchat/bot.html)